 Information design methods: ‘How to’ illustration + good/bad practice + bilingual

 The Middle East can experience severe winter weather, with powerful snowstorms, heavy rainfall, hail, and strong winds.
-This manual provided clear instructions on how refugees can best maintain their temporary homes and themselves to keep warm.
+This manual provided clear instructions, by highlighting best practice using simple visuals, on how refugees can best maintain their temporary homes and themselves to keep warm.
 It effectively spans language and cultural gaps as there are both English and Arabic versions.

 Information design methods: Pull out boxes + illustrated scenario